Spetsnaz: National Guard

 These detachments today form the National Guard Naval Service Corps and report to the National Guard HQ.

-Police
+Ministry of Internal Affairs (MVD)

+The vast majority of MVD special forces were transferred to the National Guard in 2016.

-In addition, the MVD has Politsiya (formerly Militsiya) police special forces stationed in nearly every Russian city.
+Previously, the MVD had Politsiya (police, formerly Militsiya) special forces stationed in nearly every Russian city.
 Most of Russia's special-police officers belong to OMON units, which are primarily used as riot police and not considered an elite force—unlike the SOBR (known as the OMSN from 2002 to 2011) rapid-response units consisting of experienced, better-trained and -equipped officers.
-The Chechen Republic has unique and highly autonomous special police formations, supervised by Ramzan Kadyrov and formed from the Kadyrovtsy, including the (Akhmad or Akhmat) Kadyrov Regiment ("Kadyrov's spetsnaz").
+The Chechen Republic has unique and highly autonomous special-police formations, supervised by Ramzan Kadyrov (who has served as Head of the Chechen Republic since 2007) and formed from the Kadyrovtsy, including the (Akhmad or Akhmat) Kadyrov Regiment ("Kadyrov's spetsnaz").